 The solution to “How to ICT test an enclosed and inaccessible product?” was to create a test module on each multi-panel.
 The test module allows access to all of the ICT nodes necessary on the test module to verify that each panel is built correctly.
 Once the conventional ICT procedure is carried out on the test module, then the remaining modules need be FCT-checked only.

-Figure 3: Top and bottom images of the multi-panel PCB showing the ICT test module in the corner.
+Fig. 3: Top and bottom images of the multi-panel PCB showing the ICT test module in the corner.

 The code required to carry out a single test and measurement process is called a test vector.
 The arrangement of the inputs, outputs and analogue channel configurations required to carry out the measurement is transmitted as a data ‘burst’.
 These configurations are loaded into local on-board memory and then simultaneously activated by a timing strobe signal.
 This configuration is then latched until the test has been completed and the measurement data has been transferred back to the CPU.
 However, in the meantime, the next data burst can be pre-loaded into the registers to await the next strobe signal.
 This methodology is what allows ICT to achieve its very fast throughput of around 4µs per vector.